Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 Thus, if the defender has two or less toughness, you can kill them, and if they have more, you can instead direct the damage to their owner and nick them before Wolverine perishes.
 Not bad for a single-cost unit.

-As icing on the cake, in addition to his snow status, Omenreader bears both the centaur and shaman subtypes, granting additional combos with several clans.
+As icing on the cake, in addition to his snow status, Omenreader bears both the centaur and shaman subtypes, granting additional combos with a few clans.

 The green faction offers several cards that tap for resources, but this colorless artifact lets any structure mana ramp.
 It enters the field tapped, so unlike most artifacts, you won't be able to use it immediately, but you pick a color on entrance, and Heart can later tap for one mana of that type.